60 Burned Out Symptoms to Help You Listen to Your Life

 Emotional Burnout Symptoms

 The state and care of the soul are foundational.
-Therefore emotional burnout will impact every single area of your life.
-And if left unaddressed will eventually lead to burnout in other areas of your life.
+Therefore, emotional burnout will impact every single area of your life.
+If left unaddressed, emotional burnout will eventually lead to burnout in other areas of your life.
 This I know all too well from personal experience.
-And so you might be dealing with missional burnout, relationship burnout, or strategic burnout, but simultaneously my friend, you’re also dealing with some measurement of emotional burnout.
+And so you might be dealing with missional burnout or relationship burnout, but simultaneously, my friend, you’re also dealing with emotional burnout.

-The natural bent of life is to wander away from God.
+We are created beings.
+We were created by the Creator and designed for relationship and collaboration with him.
+But the natural bent of life is to wander away from God.
 To wander away from trusting him.
-And in doing so, we attempt to live a life independent from the One who created us – this is emotional burnout.
+In doing so, we attempt to live a life independent, self-sufficent from the One who created us – this is emotional burnout.

 • Paralyzed with indecision